KUNLP/MMID/Experimental_Results.md

 **Figure 2: Error type distribution for Task 3 Type 1 under different input setting on the English version of MMID**

-In both the Korean and English versions, visual perception errors account for a larger proportion of failures than Over-Editing or Under-Editing under the image-based input setting.
+In both the Korean and English versions, the combined proportion of visual perception errors—namely global-style, structural-shape, and surface-level errors—is larger than that of Over-Editing or Under-Editing under the image-based input setting.
 Under the text-based input setting, the proportion of visual perception errors decreases relatively.
 This suggests that the low performance in Type 1 is primarily associated with difficulties in fine-grained perception of image-based attributes.

 <p align="center">
   <img src='Task4_Tag2Img.png' width='600'>